The Singapore Dream

 - I went into a course because that’s where my grades can take me

-- I went into a course because my parents a certain industry is stable
+- I went into a course because my parents think that a certain industry is stable

-Singaporeans spend an average of S$21,000 per year on university education.
+Singaporeans spend an average of $21,000 per year on university education.
 That is the cost incurred if someone takes a degree to learn knowledge which he will never use upon graduation.

 A common bad habit amongst Singaporeans will be to take a degree to appease the social pressure of having a recognised degree before they pursue what they really want to do.

 This lesson can be costly.
 On top of the time wasted, an additional course fee incurred will simply add on to the pre-existing student loan.
 To give a rough idea, a software engineering immersive programme with General Assembly costs $4,550 (after TIPP subsidy).